kevinswiber/NRack/README.md

 NRack
 =====
-NRack is a port of Ruby's [Rack](http://rack.rubyforge.org/) framework to the .NET universe using C#.  **Note:  The master branch is still in an early, pre-release state subject to high volatility.**  Keep watching as new commits will roll in with some frequency.
+NRack is a port of Ruby's [Rack](http://rack.rubyforge.org/) framework to the .NET universe using C#.

+NRack currently supports running on ASP.NET and OWIN compatible servers.
+This includes IIS, Cassini, IIS Express, and Kayak.

 "Hello World" Rack Application
 -------------------